-Jeffrey is considered “in-network” for Blue Cross/Blue Shield, Preferred One, and Medical Assistance, and “out-of-network” for all others, such as Medica and Health Partners.
+Being is considered “in-network” for Blue Cross/Blue Shield, Health Partners, Optum (Medica and United), UCare, Preferred One, Hennepin Health, Cigna, MA, and Aetna, and “out-of-network” for all others, such as TriCare.
 What this means is that therapy may or not be covered either partially or in full.
 If you have insurance which is considered “out-of-network,” we would advise you to call your insurance company first and ask:

 - Do I have mental health insurance benefits?

 - Do I have “out-of-network” mental health benefits?

 - What is my deductible and has it been met?

 - How many sessions per year does my health insurance cover?

 - What is the coverage amount per therapy session?